 Living in Dayton, Ohio, with her husband and the cherished reminders their two children left behind when they departed as adults, Becky spends her days in creative pursuits.
-Currently crafting personal essay, memoir and fiction, she and technical writing split ways despite their long shared history.
-A former college professor, PhD in Information Systems, she admits an obsessive academic’s weakness for creativity studies.
+Currently crafting personal essay, memoir and fiction.
+A former college professor with a PhD in Information Systems, she admits an obsessive academic’s weakness for creativity studies.
 Becky is a creativity geek, a creativity enthusiast; she believes that everyone is creative if they give themselves the opportunity to be.
 Becky gives herself the opportunity to be creative, in some way, every day.

 Becky’s dream to do list includes a few publicly shareable aspirations:

 - write a novel (well, more like 2 or 3 or more)

 - write a book and/or teach a course about the life long need for creativity

 - start a movement to make frizzy hair stylish and desirable

 - find cute and comfortable shoes that fit her 11DD feet

 - hunt seashells with her grandchildren

 - have dinner at the home of an adult grandchild (still several decades away!)

 - travel – anywhere – as opportunities arise